Farm Animal Welfare

 Farm Animals Need Our Help

 In polling, 94% of Americans agree that animals raised for food deserve to live free from abuse and cruelty.
-Yet the majority of the nearly 10 billion farm animals raised each year in the U.S. suffer in conditions that consumers would not accept if they could see them.
-Most of our meat, milk and eggs come from industrial farms where efficiency trumps welfare—and animals are paying the price.
+Yet the majority of the nearly 10 billion land-based animals, plus countless more aquatic animals, farmed for food each year in the U.S. live in unacceptable conditions that do not align with consumers’ stated values.

 - Cages and overcrowding.

-- Breeding for fast growth or high yields of meat, milk and eggs that compromises animal welfare.
+- Breeding for fast growth or high yields of meat, milk and eggs that compromises animal health and welfare

-- Neglect of sick and suffering animals, often due to high ratio of animals to workers.
+- Illnesses and injuries left unnoticed or untreated, often due to an unmanageable ratio of animals to workers

-- Misuse of antibiotics to compensate for unsanitary conditions.
+- Reliance on antibiotics to compensate for stressful and unsanitary conditions

 Packages of meat, eggs and dairy often bear terms that appear to indicate meaningful animal welfare standards, but only a fraction of them do.
-This confusion prevents conscientious consumers from voting with their wallets for better treatment of farm animals.
+This confusion prevents consumers from voting with their wallets for better treatment of farm animals and negatively impacts the farmers who truly are raising animals using higher-welfare methods.

 - Natural: Does not impact animal welfare in any way.